 Some defibrillator cabinets are also alarmed rather than locked, letting people know that the defibrillator is being accessed.

 St John Ambulance believes defibrillators should be made as accessible as possible to ensure they can be accessed quickly in an emergency.
+Which is why our HEART Pocket defibrillator can be a great addition to your first aid supplies, as it can fit perfectly in a first aid kit or be kept on your person for on-the-go use.

 We've partnered with the British Heart Foundation, Resuscitation Council UK and UK Ambulance Services to make defibrillators more accessible via The Circuit and give them the best chance of saving a life.